-- A. A student must take two courses from two different disciplines from a list of courses (below) which are designated as fulfilling the Modern Society LADR.
+A. A student must take two courses from two different disciplines from a list of courses (below) which are designated as fulfilling the Modern Society LADR.
 The courses need not be taken in the same academic year.
-At least one of these courses must be taken from one of the following departments: Anthropology, Communication, Economics, Education, History, International Studies, Political Science, Psychology, or Sociology.
+At least one of these courses must be taken from one of the following departments: Anthropology, Communication, Economics, Education, History, International Studies, Political Science, or Sociology.

-- Anth 161 Africa Today (OC)
+Anth 161 Africa Today (OC)

 Anth 162 World Cultures and Societies

 Com 164 War and Upheaval through Film: US 1950-1975

 Eco 161 Foundations of Economics

 Fre 161 Francophone Multiculturalism (OC; taught in English)

 Ger 161 The Great German Dynasties (taught in English)

 His 161 The Modern West

-- His 162 Modern Politics (OC)
+His 162 Modern Politics (OC)

-- His 163 Order and Change: The Modern West
+His 163 Order and Change: The Modern West

-- His 165 The Family and the Modern West
+His 165 The Family and the Modern West

-- InS 161 Modern Africa (OC)
+InS 161 Modern Africa (OC)

-- InS 261 Africa and the Americas I (OC)
+InS 261 Literature and Society in Africa (OC)

-- MS 119 German Multiculturalism (OC; taught in English)
+MS 119 German Multiculturalism (OC; taught in English)

-- MS 120 Latin American Cinema (OC; taught in English)
+MS 120 Latin American Cinema (OC; taught in English)

-- PIS 161 Democracy
+PlS 161 Democracy

-- PlS 162 Modern Politics

-- PlS 163 Politics, Society and Film

-- PlS 261 Africa and the Americas II (OC)

-- Psy 163 The Individual, Society and Film

-- Soc 161 Diversity and Difference

-- Soc 163 Order and Change: Sociology

-- Soc 164 Our Social World

-- Soc 166 People in Groups

-- B. A student may take a 2-course sequence from the list below.
-Students choosing this option must take both courses in the same academic year: either courses in the same term (if the courses are stacked), or one course in the Fall term and the other in the Winter term (if the courses are linked).

-- MS 117 The History of Property, stacked with:
+- PlS 162 Modern Politics - PlS 163 Politics, Society and Film - Soc 164 Introduction to Sociology - B. A student may take the 2-course sequence below.
+Students choosing this option must take both courses in the same academic year: one course in the Fall term and the other in the Winter term. - MS 125 Eurasia: Modern Societies from 1600 to 1850 (OC), linked with: - MS 126 Eurasia: Modern Societies from 1850 to present (OC)

-- MS 118 The Economic Implications of Property

-- MS 125 Eurasia: Modern Societies from 1600 to 1850 (OC), linked with:

-- MS 126 Eurasia: Modern Societies from 1850 to present (OC)